 It seems that most companies and small business have experienced some fall out from “The Great Resignation.”
-In July 2022 alone, over 4.2 million employees voluntarily left their jobs.
-Add in the additional 11.2 million job openings and that makes for a competitive hiring market.
-And while there are plenty of resources covering the reasons behind this what will be most valuable to business owners, is how they can stem the employee turnover or prevent it from happening all together.
+In August 2023 alone, 3.5 million employees voluntarily left their jobs.
+Add in the additional 8.8 million job openings and that makes for a competitive hiring market.
+Making matters worse for small business is the growing accountants shortage and the effect this can have on on your financials.

 Related Read: 4 Ways to Improve Employee Retention Strategy

 Many companies are trying to get creative with business operations and staffing, and what better way to do this than outsourcing?

 When small business owners think outsourcing, they often jump to overseas solutions, but there are now a number of U.S.-based options for outsourcing marketing, accounting and other core departments of business operations.
 With improved reporting and more efficient operations, outsourced management accounting offers a competitive advantage and ultimately a promising solution to the accountants shortage.

 Which leads me to how outsourced accounting for small business can help.

 How outsourced accounting for small business can help the accountants shortage

 1).
 Your back-office is managed by someone else

 Turnover is no longer your problem.
 It’s up to the outsourced accounting company you hired to replace a bookkeeper if they resign.
 Everyone is spending a lot on hiring right now, so if you can outsource accounting that takes workload off HR.
 Your HR team can focus on hiring for other departments, instead of worrying about the 300,000 accountants that have walked away from the profession.

 Outsourced accounting for small business comes with many benefits, but some that may have an indirect effect on turnover include: